liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-better.md

--  What is a house but a sedes, a seat?﻿—better if a country seat —— walden
+-  What is a house but a sedes, a seat?﻿—`better` if a country seat —— walden